hellojialee/Improved-Body-Parts/README.md

 - [x] Update

-  A faster project is released at [OffsetGuided](https://github.com/hellojialee/OffsetGuided).
+  A faster project is released at [OffsetGuided](https://github.com/hellojialee/OffsetGuided)

+  A Chinese note at [Zhihu](https://zhuanlan.zhihu.com/p/109118177)